socialtables/react-user-tour/README.md

 # React User Tour

-A component that allows you to give a user a guided tour around your application
+A component that allows you to give a user a guided tour around your application. <a href="http://socialtables.github.io/react-user-tour/demo/index.html">Click here for a Demo!</a>

 [![Circle CI](https://circleci.com/gh/socialtables/react-user-tour.svg?style=svg&circle-token=914785eeca4d096e0303a857f52f20a646013124)](https://circleci.com/gh/socialtables/react-user-tour)